mariuz/django-book/README.rst

 A revival of Django Book, the comprehensive guide to Django, overhauling it for Django 1.4 compatibility and keeping it up to date with Django 1.5 and beyond!

-To build it you need spinx installed , on debian/ubuntu
+To build it you need sphinx installed , on debian/ubuntu

  sudo apt-get install python-sphinx